Iswenzz/SR-Core/README.md

 * Bomberman — A fun Bomberman-inspired minigame built inside CoD4

 ## Customization
-Players can personalise their loadout and appearance across weapons, characters, knives, knife skins, gloves, sprays, and trails.
+Every player can tailor their look from top to bottom — weapons, characters, knives, knife skins, gloves, sprays, and trails are all individually customisable and visible to the whole server.

 ## Overlays
 A scripted menu system allowing custom entries and actions to be registered and triggered in-game.
 Modules can hook into the overlay system without modifying core code.